next-book/dev-book/content/higher-laws.md

 It was no more than the scurf of his skin, which was constantly shuffled off.
 But the notes of the flute came home to his ears out of a different sphere from that he worked in, and suggested work for certain faculties which slumbered in him.
 They gently did away with the street, and the village, and the state in which he lived.
-A voice said to him⁠—Why do you stay here and live this mean moiling life, when a glorious existence is possible for you?
+A voice said to him—Why do you stay here and live this mean moiling life, when a glorious existence is possible for you?
-Those same stars twinkle over other fields than these.⁠—But how to come out of this condition and actually migrate thither?
+Those same stars twinkle over other fields than these.—But how to come out of this condition and actually migrate thither?
 All that he could think of was to practise some new austerity, to let his mind descend into his body and redeem it, and treat himself with ever increasing respect.</p>